ctrlcctrlv/wxsand/README.md

 all mods seem to be lost.
 (If you have any others, open issues and I'll add them to the mods/ directory.)

 It's fun abandonware though, and works well on modern platforms.
+Actually, I think it works better on modern platforms than it ever did in 2006 -- on my system, which has an i7-6700, it is impossible to get it to run slower than 15fps with the default mod, and that's with the entire screen full of sand.
+With the "Sources" on and "Limit FPS" off, the game runs at well over 200 FPS, reaching 256 FPS.
+This performance would have been incredible when this game was in active development...we can thank Moore's law for that.

 Also included: PKGBUILD for Arch Linux User Repository.